-Double Glazing (Insulated)
+Double Glazing (insulated, high-performance)

 Western Red Cedar

 Is the most commonly used timber for windows and doors.
 It is an extremely robust, but soft timber.
 It has a stable grain structure and can be very pale brown to very dark brown in colour.
-BAL 29 Fire Rating (in a tested system).

 Is the popular name given to the ornamental wood of tropical trees.
 The heartwood of the tree is where the reddish-brown colour of timber comes from.
 Rosewood is a strong and heavy timber with a close and mostly straight grain.
 BAL 19 Fire Rating.